SpektraSystems/Azure-MySQL-DMS-Lab/README.md

-# Azure-MySQL-PostGreSQL-Lab
+# Azure-MySQL-DMS-Lab
-Azure MySQL &amp; PostGreSQL Labs
+Hands on Lab for MySQL on Azure &mp; Database Migration Service